 Frugal kitchen rules for wasting less and saving more.
-Learn how to maximize what you have and create less kitchen waste with these 10 easy rules.
+Learn how to maximize what you have and create less kitchen waste with these 11 simple rules.
 Are you up to the challenge?

 FRUGAL KITCHEN RULES VIDEO

 If this is your first time visiting the kitchen, you’re about to find out why I call my kitchen vintage… If you like my style, please consider subscribing to the Vintage Kitchen Vixen YouTube channel!

 This article may contain affiliate links, meaning that if you choose to purchase something after clicking on one of the links in this post, I may earn a small commission at no additional cost to you.

 It happens to all of us.
 There comes a night where we don’t know what to make for dinner.
 We stare at our fridges blankly and scratch our heads, so we pick up the phone and call for reinforcements.
 This costs us in more than one way: not only financially, but health-wise.

 Open up the fridge again.
 Take stock of what you have in the freezer and in your pantry.
 I’m going to wager that there’s something in there that can be turned into a good meal.
 Let’s challenge ourselves and get creative.
 Let’s use what we have.

 If you have a couple of potatoes, an onion, and textured vegetable protein, you can make a vegetarian shepherd’s pie.